Suhaibinator/SuhaibMessageQueue/README.md

 # Suhaib Message Queue (SMQ)

-Simple Message Queue (SMQ) is an ultra-lightweight, efficient messaging queue system developed in Go.
+Suhaib Message Queue (SMQ) is an ultra-lightweight, efficient messaging queue system developed in Go.
 It is designed for high adaptability and resilience, perfect for integrating with Go applications, deploying in Docker containers, or operating as a standalone service.

 ## Features